-Laws and regulations that are enforced in an economy have a major influence on the disclosure practices of companies.
-Although the primary source of Egypt's corporate legal framework is the French civil law, the Anglo-American common law concepts exist in the Capital Market Law and the Central Depository Law (World Bank, 2001; United Nations, 2007).
+Laws and regulations that are enforced in an economy have a major influence on companies' disclosure practices.
+Although the primary source of Egypt's corporate legal framework is the French civil law, the Anglo-American common law concepts overcome in the Capital Market Law and the Central Depository Law (World Bank, 2001; United Nations, 2007).
 The Capital Market Law (CML, 95/2002) is the chief law governing the Egyptian capital market.
 The Company Law (CL, 159/1981) legalizes limited liability companies, partnerships limited by shares and joint stock companies.

-The Central Depository Law (CDL, 93/2000) maintains procedures related to trading, facilitating or transactions for the purpose of promoting market liquidity, diminishing risks resulting from trading physical securities, and sustaining rapid securities exchange.
+The Central Depository Law (CDL, 93/2000) maintains procedures related to trading transactions for the purpose of endeavoring market liquidity, diminishing risks resulting from trading physical securities, and sustaining fast securities exchange.
 The Investment Law (IL, 8/1997) grants income tax exemptions when investing in specific locations or economic sectors.
-The Public Business Sector Law (PBSL, 203/1991) regulates an amalgamation of public sector companies (World Bank, 2001; United Nations, 2007).
+The Public Business Sector law (PBSL, 203/1991) regulates amalgamation of public sector companies (World Bank, 2001; United Nations, 2007).

-Currently, efforts are being made to draft a law that unifies companies and securities markets laws.
-The purpose of the unified law is to ensure that all types of companies in Egypt follow an updated and uniform regulatory system.
-This law would help eliminate conflicts and obstacles existing in current laws.
-The law would facilitate investor dealings, local and foreign investors with governmental bodies and promote transparency in the market (World Bank, 2001; World Bank, 2004; United Nations, 2007).
+Currently, efforts are exerted to draft a law that unifies companies and securities markets laws.
+The purpose of the unified law is to ensure that all types of companies in Egypt abide to the same law following an updated regulatory system, and to eliminate conflicts and obstacles existing in current laws.
+This would facilitate investor's dealings; local and foreign investors, with governmental bodies and promote transparency in the market (World Bank, 2001; World Bank, 2004; United Nations, 2007).